Adding Comic Pages

 Open the comics

 directory.
 When you created your own comic_git repository in Getting Started, you created a copy of the original repository.
-This includes some example comic pages to help you get started.
+This includes an example comic page to help you get started.

-You can name the directory whatever you want, but be aware that it will show up in the URL for that page.
+You can rename this page's folder to whatever you want, but be aware that it will show up in the URL for that page.
 E.g. https://[username].github.io/[repo name]/comic/Page 1/

-Open the new directory you've created, and you should see a few files: info.ini
+Open the new directory you've created, and you should see a few files: English.txt

 , post.txt